On configuration spaces of stable maps

 \section{Abstract}

-We study here some aspects of the topology of the space of smooth stable genus 0 maps (of a Riemann surface) into a Riemannian manifold $X$, i.e. the Kontsevich stable maps which are not necessarily holomorphic.
-We use the Hofer-Wysocki-Zehnder polyfold structure on this space and some natural characteristic classes to show that for $X=BU$ the rational homology of the spherical mapping space injects into the rational homology of the space of stable maps.
+We study here some aspects of the topology of the space of smooth, stable, genus 0 curves in a Riemannian manifold $X$, i.e. the Kontsevich stable curves, which are not necessarily holomorphic.
+We use the Hofer-Wysocki-Zehnder polyfold structure on this space and some natural characteristic classes, to show that for $X=BU,$ the rational homology of the spherical mapping space injects into the rational homology of the space of stable curves.
 We also give here a definition of what we call $q$-complete symplectic manifolds, which roughly speaking means Gromov-Witten theory captures all information about homology of the space of smooth stable maps.